Cost accounting terminology

 The allocation base is used to measure and quantify activities, such as machine hours that are used, kilowatt hours that are consumed, or square footage that is occupied.
 It's used as basis for allocating costs to one or more cost objects

 Cost accounting lets you collect data from various sources, such as the general ledger, sub-ledgers, budgets, and statistical information.
 You can then analyze, summarize, and evaluate cost data, so that management can make the best possible decisions for price updates, budgets, cost control, and so on.
 The source data that is used for cost analysis is treated independently in Cost accounting.
 Therefore, updates in Cost accounting don’t affect the source data.
-However, when you collect cost data from various sources, and especially when you import the main accounts from General ledger in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition as cost elements, there is data redundancy, because the same data exists in both General ledger and Cost accounting.
+However, when you collect cost data from various sources, and especially when you import the main accounts from General ledger as cost elements, there is data redundancy, because the same data exists in both General ledger and Cost accounting.
 This redundancy is required, because you use financial management for external reporting and Cost accounting for internal reporting.

 Cost accounting ledger